ialpergok/ialpergok.github.io/README.md

-Welcome, I'm a blue team member and i post on this blog my personal DFIR and Reverse works.
+Welcome, I'm a blue team member and i post on this blog my personal DFIR and Reverse Engineering works.